Barclays' Absa unit slumps on profit warning

 "They are saying it is just on the impairments on their mortgage book...
 I cannot imagine that is the only thing that has gone wrong.
 The fact that they are not growing any revenue, that is more of a pervasive thing than just relating to their mortgage portfolio."

-The bank said in a statement its headline earnings for the six months to end-June would be as much as 10 percent below the 4.6 billion rand (347.24 million pounds) it reported in the same period a year earlier.
+The bank said in a statement its headline earnings for the six months to end-June would be as much as 10 percent below the 4.6 billion rand ($541.21 million) it reported in the same period a year earlier.

 Headline earnings, the main gauge of profit in South Africa, exclude some one-time items.